USAJOBS/openopps-help/opportunity-creators/index.md

 ### Get Participants

-1. Advertise your opportunity
+Step 1 - Advertise your opportunity

 - Use our [email template](marketing-email-template.docx){:target="\_blank"} and the **Share** link to let people know about your opportunity.

-2. Review applicants
+Step 2 -  Review applicants

 - You’ll get an email every time someone applies to your opportunity.
 - Click on an applicant’s name to review their profile.
 - Call or email the applicant to learn more about their skill set, interests or to get a better idea if they’re the right person for the work.

-3. Assign participants
+Step 3 - Assign participants

 - Are they a fit?
 Click **+** to assign participant(s)—once done, click **Next Step**.
 - We'll send an automatic email to participants telling them they’re assigned.